idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 ---

 ### **Opening (30 seconds)**
-- **Speaker**: Team Leader (Senior)
+- **Speaker**: Department Leader (Senior)
 - **Overview**:
   - Introduce the project: A platform for companies to manage the onboarding process of new employees.
   - The project will provide a system for companies to register, create teams, assign onboarding processes to those teams, and track employee status.
-  - Each team member will cover their part, explaining the backend, frontend, and overall architecture.
+  - Each department member will cover their part, explaining the backend, frontend, and overall architecture.

 ---